Saturday, December 1, 2007

 The Quintessential Billie Holiday, Vol. 9 (1940-1942)

-e for over 200 suicides (I guess you can add Judas Priest to the list of rock act's copying the blues).
+If this isn't the blues, I don't know what is.
+This song was not without controversy, supposedly responsible for over 200 suicides (I guess you can add Judas Priest to the list of rock act's copying the blues).
 Despite the controversy, this was a big hit for Billy Holiday, one of many in a legendary and influential career, a fine example of her sultry vocal styling.

 Rock Me